Author, Andrew Gibson

 Not even large corporations that trade several hundred million in foreign exchange can achieve the interbank rate.

-The solution is to get a genuine quote.
+The solution is to get a real quote from a genuine provider.

 For a property sale in France, you might have a period of 1-2 months between exchange and completion.